Freescale/gstreamer-imx/docs/faq.md

 set to `2`.
 This instructs the Vivante EGL libraries to set up the framebuffer in a way that is similar to what the blitter-based sinks do.

+Note that the framebuffer is reconfigured to fit three pages, not two.
+The reason for this is a hardcoded assumption in the i.MX MXC framebuffer kernel driver.
+Its logic requires the presence of three pages.
+Flipping between just two causes subtle tearing problems.
+So, instead, the flipping cycles through three pages.

+Furthermore, the framebuffer is only reconfigured if it can't hold three pages.
+If it can, it won't reconfigure.
+In some cases this might be desirable, for example, when combining blitter-based video sinks with a Qt5 application by drawing Qt5 content on an overlayed framebuffer and the video frame on the bottom framebuffer.
+(See [this Github issue](https://github.com/Freescale/gstreamer-imx/issues/98) for an example.)

 In X11, vsync is not doable from the gstreamer-imx side.
 It would require changes to the existing i.MX6 X11 driver.
 So far, no such change has been made, meaning that as of now, tearing-free video playback in X11 is not possible.